jabl/vaspview/README.rst

   replacing CHashTable with std::map (std::unordered_map in C++2011
   would be even better, but it doesn't matter performance-wise).
-Also, switching object allocation and destruction to new/delete and contained objects allows simplified resource management (RAII).
+Also, switching object allocation and destruction to new/delete and classes with constructors and destructors simplifies the code a bit.

-- Use Vertex Buffer Objects (VBO) for uploading isosurface data to the GPU.
+- Optionally use Vertex Buffer Objects (VBO) for uploading isosurface data to the GPU.
 Time spent in ds3ViewIsoDrawNode dropped from 38% to 11%, nice!

 - Use CMAKE for building.